Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 Jasper Gold practices broadly across Chambers’ practice areas, with particular experience in medical, public, coronial and information and data protection law, and in public inquiries.
-He also has a cross-disciplinary interest in human rights work, issues of which arise across his practice, and is the Co-Commissioning Editor of the UK Human Rights Blog.
+He also has a cross-disciplinary interest in human rights work, issues of which arise across his practice, and is the Commissioning Editor of the UK Human Rights Blog.
 Jasper’s experience also encompasses commercial and contractual disputes, and he is comfortable dealing with these issues when they arise in his cases.

 - R (BMA) v General Medical Council [2025] EWHC 960 (Admin), the BMA’s challenge to the GMC’s manner of regulating, and nomenclature for, physician and anaesthetic associates.